ln-vortex/ln-vortex/docs/client-rpc.md

 #### Params

+You can set `address` to give an address to do the collaborative transaction to.

+You can set `nodeId` to for the pubkey of the node to open the channel to.

+Or you can set neither and Vortex will generate an address to do the collaborative transaction to.

 - outpoints: Array[String] - Outpoints should be in the format `txid:vout`
+- address: String - Optional, address to do the collaborative transaction to
-- nodeId: String - The pubkey of the node to open the channel to
+- nodeId: String - Optional, The pubkey of the node to open the channel to
 - peerAddr: String - Optional, IP or onion address of the peer

 #### Response